PeaceJam Ghana

-PeaceJam Ghana is an annual Youth Leadership Conference that is built around the Nobel Peace Prize Laureates who work with young people with the aim of imparting their skills, knowledge and wisdom to them for community and sustainable development.

-The conference usually draws students from Junior High and Senior High schools across Ghana who are usually trained and mentored on diverse areas including but not limited to commitment to justice and peace, social responsibility, academic excellence, entrepreneurship and sustainable development.
+PeaceJam Ghana is a youth leadership programme and annual conference in Ghana associated with the PeaceJam Foundation.
+The programme works with students from junior high and senior high schools through educational activities, mentoring, and youth led service projects focused on peace, social responsibility, leadership, and sustainable development.

 History

 PeaceJam Ghana started in 2008 by its official chapter, the West Africa Center for Peace Foundation, Ghana (WACPF).
 PeaceJam Ghana has mentored and trained over 5000 students since its inception.
 PeaceJam Ghana has produced many scholars, some of whom have received the TPG Global Impact Youth Fellows scholarship to pursue higher degrees.

 Wisdom Addo is the Founder and executive director of the West Africa Center for Peace Foundation, Ghana.